 The Bottom Line on Reverse Mortgage Documents

-Reverse mortgages are complex, but in the right circumstances, they can help older homeowners who wish to stay in their homes.
+Reverse mortgages are complex, but in the right circumstances, they can help older homeowners supplement their income so they can afford to continue living in their homes.
 If you think that a reverse mortgage is right for you, try to gather all the required documents before applying.
 Having the information ready for your lender can speed up the lending process.